infernojs/inferno/README.md

     <div>Hello Inferno!</div>
 </div>
 ```
-Cool yeah!
-Updates (props/context) will flow into "Outsider" component from App same way as any other Component.
+Cool huh?
+Updates (props/context) will flow into "Outsider" component from the App component the same way as any other Component.
-For insipiration how to use it [here](https://hackernoon.com/using-a-react-16-portal-to-do-something-cool-2a2d627b0202)!
+For inspiration on how to use it click [here](https://hackernoon.com/using-a-react-16-portal-to-do-something-cool-2a2d627b0202)!

 ### `hydrate` (package: `inferno`)